hep-mirrors/sherpa/Manual/source/manual/introduction.rst

   decays.
 The resulting decay products respect full spin correlations (if desired).
-Several matrix elements and form-factor models have been implemented, such as the Kühn-Santamaría model, form-factor parametrizations from Resonance Chiral Theory for the tau and form factors from heavy quark effective theory or light cone sum rules for hadron decays.
+Several matrix elements and form-factor models have been implemented, such as the Kühn-Santamaría model, form-factor parameterisation from Resonance Chiral Theory for the tau and form factors from heavy quark effective theory or light cone sum rules for hadron decays.